 Refueling of your stove should be done while there is still a good layer of embers.
-Distribute the embers with the majority of them to the front.
-Place pieces of wood equivalent to about 1 kg on top of the embers perpendicular to the door.
+Distributethe embers with the majority of them to the front.
+Place pieces of wood equivalent to about 1.2 kg for Ambition 5 and 1.8 kg for Ambition 8 on top of the embers perpendicular to the door.
+See fig. 5.

 Now open the combustion air completely.
-If the stove and/or chimney cools down too much, it may be necessary to use the start-up air and possibly have the door ajar.
+If the stove and/or chimney cools down too much, it-may be necessary to have the door ajar.